ayl48/FastRobots/source/Lab6.md

 In my **orient_pid** function, I implement PI according to the equation.

 I also include my clamping code for wind-up protection in my orient_pid function.
-The clamp flag, activated in SET_CONSTRAINT, controls the conditional that encompasses the clamping code.
+The clamp flag, activated in **SET_CONSTRAINT**, controls the conditional that encompasses the clamping code.

 ![](images/Lab5/lin_pid.jpg)
 ![](images/Lab5/helper_function.jpeg)

 ### Programming Implementation Notes
-The setpoint cannot currently be adjusted while the robot is running or moving forward/backward, but I may add this functionality in a future lab through a new command to allow real-time modifications.
+The set point cannot currently be adjusted while the robot is running or moving forward/backward, but I may add this functionality in a future lab through a new command to allow real-time modifications.
 This command can be easily implemented by simply modifying the current target_angle variable in the code.
 This variable is passed as an argument when the orient_pid function is called.
-Real-time setpoint adjustments are useful for stunts, enabling dynamic orientation control during complex movements like flips or sharp turns, helping the robot reach the desired angle at the right moment.
+Real-time set point adjustments are useful for stunts, enabling dynamic orientation control during complex movements like flips or sharp turns, helping the robot reach the desired angle at the right moment.

 ## Lab Tasks